Ben Foster (composer): Doctor Who and Torchwood

-Foster left his role as Doctor Who conductor and orchestrator in 2015 and was replaced by Alastair King, who has recently taken up the full role for Series 10.
+Foster left his role as Doctor Who conductor and orchestrator in 2015 and was replaced by Alastair King, who took up the role for Series 10.

 Other works

 As a composer, Foster's early professional work includes theme tunes to Love on a Saturday Night, The 1970's Office and The Great British Test Series all for LWT as well as a host of commercials, working for the Mcasso Music agency.
 Other commercials he has worked on include award winning commercials for Soundtree Music such as Sony Paint and the 2007 Sony Walkman.

 Foster's resume as an orchestrator and conductor for film includes 27 Dresses, The Mummy 3, The Hitchhiker's Guide to the Galaxy, Robin Hood, Hoodwinked Too, The Grey.

 In 2005 Foster re-arranged the theme tune to BBC Question Time which is currently running on BBC2.

 Foster was a judge on the Blue Peter Music Makers project in 2006, a contributor to the Blue Peter Movie Makers project in 2007 and chair of the judging panel for BBC Young Musician of the Year 2008.
 He also contributed to the CBBC project Clash.

 Ben's early work as an arranger and conductor included work for Hayley Westenra, Aled Jones, Gary Barlow, S Club 7, Boyzone, Toploader and others.

 Ben has worked extensively with the singer and composer Peter Gabriel since 2009, conducting his last two studio albums with the New Blood Orchestra and touring the 'New Blood' project across the world.

 He works regularly with the London Session Orchestra and the BBC National Orchestra of Wales and has also worked with the BBC Philharmonic, RPO, BBC Concert Orchestra and the Czech Film Orchestra.

 Recent work includes the themes and music for BBC Cardiff Singer of the World (2011) and BBC Young Musician (2012).
 He also co-wrote the music (with Murray Gold) for Scott & Bailey for ITV1.

-He composed the score and arranged songs for a biopic of Dame Shirley Bassey for BBC2 which aired in September 2011.
+He composed the score and arranged songs for a biopic of Dame Shirley Bassey for BBC Two which aired in September 2011.

 Foster has been credited within BBC One's 2014 drama Happy Valley closing titles as the 'Composer'.

 In 2015, Foster and his brother Nick worked on the soundtrack for CITV's Thunderbirds Are Go.

 In 2016, Foster and the BBC Scottish Symphony Orchestra had composed a revamped version of the opening theme for the BBC Scotland series "Still Game".

+In 2024, Foster conducted the Royal Albert Hall orchestra for a television special featuring the singer Dua Lipa.
+The concert was recorded for a live album, Dua Lipa Live from the Royal Albert Hall, that was released on December 6 ahead of the special's airing.